-When we tell people that we live in Willimantic, Connecticut, they often ask about the meaning of the name.
-We usually tell them that the residents claim that “Willimantic” is Pequot-Mohegan for “swift waters,” a reference to the Willimantic River, which drops 90 feet in less than a mile as it courses through a narrow gneiss gorge.
-Strictly speaking, we have told the truth – the residents do claim that “Willimantic” is Pequot-Mohegan for “swift waters.”
-But there are other possible meanings, as well.
+When I tell people that I live in Willimantic, Connecticut, they often ask about the meaning of the name.
+I usually tell them that the residents claim that Willimantic is Pequot-Mohegan for “swift waters,” a reference to the Willimantic River, which drops 91 feet in less than a mile as it courses through a narrow gneiss gorge.
+Strictly speaking, I have told the truth – the residents do claim that Willimantic is Pequot-Mohegan for “swift waters.”
+But the full story is a lot more complicated.

-True enough, “Willimantic” is probably derived from Pequot-Mohegan (although it might instead be from Narragansett, a related language), but the original word or phrase has been garbled beyond recognition, and the meaning is now unclear.
+True enough, Willimantic is probably derived from Pequot-Mohegan (although it might instead be from Narragansett, a related language), but the original word or phrase has been garbled beyond recognition, and the meaning is now unclear.
 It might mean “swift waters,” but it could also mean either “cedar swamp” or “lookout.”
-(Impatient readers can scroll down to the last paragraph to find out more about the meaning of “Willimantic.”
-Readers interested in learning more about Native American placenames in Connecticut generally should keep reading.)
+(Impatient readers can scroll down to the last paragraph to find out more about the meaning of Willimantic.
+Readers interested in learning more about indigenous placenames in Connecticut generally should keep reading.)